Seven tips for the newly diagnosed.

-But then somehow you get it together (more or less anyway) and begin to make your way through the maze that is cancer.
+But then somehow, you get it together (more or less anyway) and begin to navigate the maze that is your cancer.

 What choice do we have, right?

-So here are a few tips for the newly diagnosed which might be helpful:
+So here are a seven tips for the newly diagnosed which might be helpful:

 1. Self-advocate with as much gusto as you can muster because let’s face it, this is your life.